-- Comprehensive Tourism Development Society / The Mountain Institute (Sikkim)
+- The Mountain Institute/Comprehensive Tourism Development Society (Sikkim)

 This workshop gives students the opportunity to live in a rural village and observe traditional farming systems, agro-forestry, and biodiversity conservation in the region.
 Participation in household and farm activities, including making local handicrafts, orients students to the community’s integrated farming methods.
-Students interact with farmers from different communities and meet with Lepchas, the original inhabitants of the state.
 Students also observe weekly markets, terraced farming systems, mountain communities and their livelihood patterns, the region’s infrastructure, and challenges and issues related to development in a mountainous context.

 - Dr. Bhanuben Nanavati College of Architecture for Women, Pune University

 Run by Maharshi Karve Stree Shikshan Samstha, this workshop exposes students to the challenges associated with Indian urbanity, visions of urban sustainability, the functionality of an educational institution in India, and the alternative approach to slum development in India.

 - Jagori Grameen (Dharamsala, Himachal Pradesh)

 Jagori is a national feminist-based organization committed to social justice that works with communities to address discrimination based on gender, class, caste, religion, and disability.
 At Jagori, students are exposed to different interventions such as informal women’s courts, rural knowledge resource centers, inclusion and capacity building of women in local governance systems, and sexuality and human rights education.